sipsorcery-org/sipsorcery/README.md

 * [Call Transfer](https://github.com/sipsorcery/sipsorcery/tree/master/examples/CallTransfer): An example of how to transfer a call using a REFER request as specified in [RFC3515](https://tools.ietf.org/html/rfc3515).
 An explanation of the example is available [here](https://sipsorcery.github.io/sipsorcery/articles/calltransfer.html).

+* [Send DTMF (as RTP events)](https://github.com/sipsorcery/sipsorcery/tree/master/examples/SendDtmf): An example of how to send DTMF tones using RTP events as specified in [RFC2833](https://tools.ietf.org/html/rfc2833).
+An explanation of the example is available [here](https://sipsorcery.github.io/sipsorcery/articles/senddtmf.html).